shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Create-A-Movie.md

 # Task One: Create And Export a Basic Movie
 {: .no_toc }
-Understanding the basics of Pinnacle lays the foundation to utilizing all the tools and effects Pinnacle Studios has to offer.
+Understanding the basics of Pinnacle Studio lays the foundation to utilizing all the tools and effects Pinnacle Studios has to offer.

 In this section we will guide you to create your first movie by using the different features in Pinnacle.
 Your movie will be made up of imported, edited, and enhanced audio and visual files.
 At the end, you can export your movie.